jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Most of the time, you simply say what you do and find out what happens.
 But whenever you attempt a **task** where the outcome is uncertain and potentially dangerous, learn what could go wrong, then roll a **test**.

-Collect dice: one from your relevant ability and an applicable steel, skill, or spell die if you have one.
+Collect dice: one from your relevant attribute and an applicable steel, skill, or spell die if you have one.

 Roll, comparing your highest single die result to the **difficulty number** (DN), which is usually **4**.
 If you meet or exceed the difficulty number, the test passes.
 Otherwise, the test fails.
 You might still succeed at the task, but there will be trouble.
 The lower the number on a failure, the worse the trouble.
 The higher the number on a success, the better the outcome.

 ## Extended Tests

-Some tests require more time and effort, and thus require more than one passed test to accomplish.
+Some risky tasks require more time and effort, and thus require more than one passed test to accomplish.
 Learn how many the **extended test** will require, then collect dice and roll as normal.
 You may repeat the roll to add additional passes once you've dealt with any trouble.

 ## Help